telerik/xamarin-forms-docs/controls/dataform/annotations/dataform-annotations-validation.md

 ## Validation Annotations

-Validators are special type of attributes that implement the **IPropertyValidator** interface.
-It defines the following members:
+Validators are special type of attributes that can be used to ensure if the users' input falls within the expected range of values.
+Each of these validators implement the **IPropertyValidator** interface defining the following members:

 - **ErrorMessage** (string): The error message that is displayed in the editor if the property value is invalid.
-- bool **Validate**(object *value*): A method that decides whether the property value is valid or not.
+- bool **Validate** (object *value*): A method that decides whether the property value is valid or not.

-Here are listed the available validators:
+The following list contains the available annotations that are shipped and can be used out of the box:

 - **DateRangeValidatorAttribute**
 	- MinYear (int)